morpheusbeing/password/README.md

 History
 =======
 In another life at another time, I used to have to give out passwords to students, who would forget them!
-I remember give a new password to the same student 3 times in the one day.
+I remember giving a new password to the same student 3 times in the one day.

-So, I wrote a simple pronouncable password generator in tcl/tk, where I could generate say 10, and let the student pick one.
+So, I wrote a simple gui pronouncable password generator in tcl/tk, where I could generate say 10, and let the student pick one.

-As I am revising my c++ knowledge, I have taken the concept, and using the boost libraries, have recreated my creation in a compiled version for Gnu/Linux.
+As I am revising my c++ knowledge, I have taken the concept, and using the boost libraries, have recreated my creation in a cli compiled version for Gnu/Linux.
 No doubt it could be modded for Mac and Windows, but someone else can do that if the need arises.

 The compile instructions are in the source code, but it is simple: